redhat-developer/devspaces-gateway-plugin/README.md

 ```

 ### Troubleshooting
-To check the state of the port forwarding:
+1. To check the state of the port forwarding:
 ```console
 sudo lsof -i -P | grep LISTEN | grep 5990
 ```

+2. Gateway and the plugin logs are stored in
+`/Users/<USER_NAME>/Library/Logs/JetBrains/JetBrainsGateway<VERSION>/idea.log`

 ## Release
 1. Find a draft release on the [Releases](https://github.com/redhat-developer/devspaces-gateway-plugin/releases) page.
 The draft is created and updated automatically on each push to the `main` branch.